Papua New Guinea–Philippines relations: Diaspora

 There are about 25,000 Filipinos currently in Papua New Guinea as of 2013.

 Political relations

 Papua New Guinea asked the Philippines for its support for its full membership bid in the Association of Southeast Asian Nations in 2009.

+Papua New Guinea is intending on hosting the 2nd policy consultation meeting with the Philippines, a meeting meant to enhance diplomatic cooperation, specifically on international, mutual and regional issues.